1 Samuel 18: David marries Michal (18:17–30)

 Saul's fear of David increased and affected his integrity as king: he took back his promise to give his first daughter, Merab, as David's wife, only to offer David his second daughter with additional conditions in order to get David killed by the Philistines (verse 25).
-David responded by saying that he was a 'poor man', likely an allusion to another broken promise of Saul that the killer of Goliath would get riches from the king (David confirmed the reward promise multiple times with different people; cf. 1 Samuel 17:25, 27, 30).
-Saul misinterpreted David's response as a concern of not able to pay the dowry for the marriage, so he announced a bride-price of a hundred Philistine foreskins.
-David decided to accept the challenge, but perhaps due to Saul's 'double-dealing ways' David presented double the amount of foreskins and had the "full numbers" counted before Saul (verse 27), so Saul had to keep his word to give Michal, his daughter, to David as wife.
+David responded by saying that he was a "poor man": likely an allusion to another broken promise of Saul that the killer of Goliath would get riches from the king.
+(David confirmed the reward promise multiple times with different people, as documented in 1 Samuel 17:25, 27, & 30).
+Saul misinterpreted David's response as a concern about not being able to pay the dowry for the marriage, so he announced a bride-price of a hundred Philistine foreskins.
+David decided to accept the challenge, but perhaps due to Saul's "double-dealing ways," David presented double the amount of foreskins and had the "full numbers" counted before Saul (verse 27), so Saul had to keep his word to give Michal, his daughter, to David as wife.
 Having David as his son-in-law made Saul fear David even more, whereas it tremendously increased David's fame (verse 29–30).